 The purpose of the Genetically Engineered Mouse Facility (GEMF) is to provide technologically advanced and efficient mouse mutation resources to faculty members at the institution.
-Modifications to the genome utilizing direct DNA injection and ES cell mutagenesis, cryopreservation, in vitro fertilization and rederivation of mouse lines are all technologies supported by the facility.
+To modify the genome, we perform direct DNA injection for standard transgenesis and CRISPR-mediated gene targeting.
+We also perform ES cell mutagenesis followed by blastocyst injection to generate modifications in the classical manner.
+Archiving and assisted reproduction, including embryo and sperm cryopreservation, in vitro fertilization and rederivation of mouse lines are all technologies supported by the GEMF.

-The facility is fully equipped with the latest instrumentation and staffed with highly skilled personnel trained specifically for the production of mutant mice.
+The facility is fully equipped with the latest instrumentation and staffed with highly skilled personnel trained specifically in the production of mutant mice.